RED alert - Spring 2020 – 1 / 4 观点

 The Act also includes provisions to restrict residential evictions:

 Government guidance suggests that landlords should be compassionate with tenants unable to pay their rent due to the coronavirus, and encourages them to agree payment plans once the situation improves.
 It has also been announced that the mortgage payment holidays will also apply to Buy-to-Let mortgages.

-Given the concessions on business rates and support of employee wages, this was perhaps inevitable as a means to protect the future of commercial businesses and security of residential tenants in this difficult period.
+Given the ongoing pandemic, this further (and potentially final) extension was perhaps inevitable as a means to protect the future of commercial businesses in this difficult period where some businesses are hoping to re-open in the near future.
 However, these provisions do not permanently waive the rents that are due.
 So tenants will face a mounting debt which will have to be repaid at some point.